-The 'Relevant Employees' information drawn from the pay elements of ESR indicates that 0.46% of the Trust female workforce were in receipt of bonus pay in comparison to 4.12% of the male workforce who received bonus pay.
-This could be reflective of schemes such as the Clinical Excellence Award round for eligible consultants.
-This recognises and rewards individuals who demonstrate achievements in developing and delivering high quality patient care over and above the standard expected of their role.
+The 'Relevant Employees' information drawn from the electronic staff record, (a payroll database) indicates that 0.46% of the Trust female workforce were in receipt of bonus pay compared to 4.12% of the male workforce who received bonus pay.
+This is reflective of the National Clinical Excellence Award Scheme for consultants and GPs who have been recognised and rewarded for demonstrating they have met the criteria set by NHS England to improve NHS services and deliver safe and high-quality medicine.

-More so, in considering the gender profile across the Medical and Dental quartile pay bands it is evident that as of 31 March 2023, according to their average hourly earnings, women are less well represented from the first to the fourth quartile.
+When considering the gender profile across the Medical and Dental quartile pay bands it is evident that as of 31 March 2023, according to their average hourly earnings, women are less well represented from the first to the fourth quartile.
 This may contribute towards the reflection from the bonus data where there is a significant difference in the male to female ratio of employees paid bonus.